 In this workshop participants explored the potential of simple stitch techniques and learned how to speak through them in their own unique way to push their practice and artistic identity forward.

 The MAC Fellowship has given me so many learning opportunities.
 We have covered how to approach galleries, selling online, using social media and many other helpful and useful areas.
 But one of the special perks of our MAC Fellowship is the Masterclasses with other practicing artists.
-Each artist we have met has self-lessly shared their techniques and process along side of encouragement and inspiration.
+Each artist we have met has selflessly shared their techniques and process along with encouragement and inspiration.